You have just dived into keto but need your coffee fix, and have just found out that milk is less than optimal?

-Green tea is very rich in antioxidants and has even been shown to have metabolism-boosting properties, so it might be worth considering adding it to your daily routine, if your goal is weight loss.
+Green tea (as well as matcha tea) is very rich in antioxidants and has even been shown to have metabolism-boosting properties, so it might be worth considering adding it to your daily routine, if your goal is weight loss.

 Both green and black tea can be flavoured, so if you need a beverage that has a mild aroma without any added calories, they’re definitely worth considering.